concord-consortium/lab/readme.md

 a `gh-pages` repository branch as static web content.

-The [gh-pages branch of the Lab repository](https://github.com/concord-consortium/lab/tree/gh-pages) is used to store the static pages and client-side code built by the Makefile at the directory `server/public`.
+The [gh-pages branch of the Lab repository](https://github.com/concord-consortium/lab/tree/gh-pages) is used to store the static pages and client-side code built by the Makefile at the directory `public`.

   [concord-consortium.github.com/lab](http://concord-consortium.github.com/lab/)